hiqdev/hidev-hiqdev/README.md

 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/hiqdev/hidev-hiqdev.svg)](https://scrutinizer-ci.com/g/hiqdev/hidev-hiqdev/)
 [![Dependency Status](https://www.versioneye.com/php/hiqdev:hidev-hiqdev/dev-master/badge.svg)](https://www.versioneye.com/php/hiqdev:hidev-hiqdev/dev-master)

-[HiDev](https://github.com/hiqdev/hidev) is a task runner, code generator and build tool for easier continuos integration.
+[HiDev] is the automation tool mixed with code generator for easier continuous development.

-This plugin provides [HiQDev](https://github.com/hiqdev) vendor configuration for HiDev.
+This plugin provides [HiQDev] vendor configuration for HiDev.
 Used for HiQDev packages.
 Can be used as template for configs of other vendors.

 Provides HiQDev information and settings: